Brain and spine cancer

 - Surgery to relieve your symptoms and to help us decide whether you need more treatment such as chemotherapy and/or radiotherapy.

-- Radiotherapy at Guy’s Cancer Centre, or Maidstone, or Kent and Canterbury Hospital, depending on where you live.
+- Radiotherapy at Guy’s Cancer Centre, or the Kent Cancer Centre in Maidstone, depending on where you live.

-- Radiosurgery - a targeted form of radiotherapy - at Bart's Hospital or Cromwell Hospital
+- Radiosurgery - a targeted form of radiotherapy - at St Bartholomew’s Hospital or Cromwell Hospital

 Who to contact